Forest-Economics-Goettingen/optimLanduse/README.md

 uncertainty levels (uValue, respectively
 ![f_u](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;f_u "f_u")
-in Equation 4 (Husmann et al., n.d.)) gives the sensitivity of the land-cover compositions towards increasing risk aversion of the farmer.
+in Equation 4 (Husmann et al., n.d.)) gives the sensitivity of the land-cover compositions towards increasing risk aversion of the farmers.
 Fig. 5 corresponds to Fig. 3 in Gosling et al. (2020).
 The higher the uncertainty level, the higher the uncertainty spaces of the indicators.
 Here, the composition of land-cover alternatives is relatively stable across different uncertainty levels (Fig. 5).
-Comparing portfolios of u-value 0 with u-value 3, the share of forest decreases slightly from 41.2% to 34.3% and silvopasture from 45.9% to 44.9%.
+Comparing portfolios of uvalue 0 with uvalue 3, the share of forest decreases slightly from 41.2% to 34.3% and silvopasture from 45.9% to 44.9%.
 The share of crops decreases from 12.9% to 1%.
 At the same time, the shares of pasture increased from 0% to 9.6% and of plantation from 0% to 10.2%.